About Your New Companion

 Ammonia – 0 parts per million

-Nitrates – Less than 40 parts per million
+Nitrates – between 5 and 20 parts per million

 Nitrites – 0 parts per million